abhishek-2511/iPod-app/README.md

 ## Features :-

-1.**Playback Controls**: Play, pause, forward, backward to loop over songs.
+- **Playback Controls**: Play, pause, forward, backward to loop over songs.
-2.**Gesture Controls**: Enjoy intuitive gesture controls just like the real iPod, including swipe, tap, and scroll actions.
+- **Gesture Controls**: Enjoy intuitive gesture controls just like the real iPod, including swipe, tap, and scroll actions.
 3.**Retro Design**: Enjoy the nostalgia of the classic iPod interface.
 4.**Theme Customization**: Choose from a variety of iPod case colors to personalize your app's appearance.
 5.**Wallpaper Selection**: Set your favorite wallpaper to create a unique visual style for your iPod.